etishor/etishor.github.io/_posts/2007-07-27-qmake-error-sible-braces-mismatch-sd.md

   - unix
   - windows
 ---
-I&#8217;ve just received this error with qmake on windows.
-Googling for it showed no results so after i&#8217;ve solved the problem i decided to put it here.
+I've just received this error with qmake on windows.
+Googling for it showed no results so after i've solved the problem i decided to put it here.
 <!--more-->

 The error was near a conditional block like: